microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution02.md

 **Deploy HL7 Ingest Platform**
 - **[Download or Clone the Microsoft Health Archtectures GitHub repo](https://github.com/microsoft/health-architectures)**
 - Open a bash shell into the Azure CLI 2.0 environment
-- Switch to 'HL7Conversion' subdirectory in your local repo
+- Switch to `HL7Conversion` subdirectory in your local repo
 - Run the `./deployhl7ingest.bash` script and follow the prompts
     - Enter your subscription ID
     - Enter a Resource Group name (new or existing)
     - Enter Resource Group location
     - Enter deployment prefix (environment name)

-    Note: You should receive the following acknowledgement at the end of deployment.
+    **Note:** You should receive the following acknowledgement at the end of deployment.
-    ```
+    ```bash
     HL7 Ingest Platform has successfully been deployed to group wth-fhir on Sat, Oct 31, 2020 11:26:59 PM
     Please note the following reference information for future use:
     Your ingest host is: https://hl7ingest#####.azurewebsites.net